Ryan GillcashChair

 Brenda (she/her) currently serves as CEO of Dress for Success Halifax, she is a founding board member of Dress for Success Canada Foundation and the only Canadian chosen to serve on the International board of directors for Dress for Success Worldwide.
 Brenda is the founder and CEO of The Social Boutique (a non-profit social enterprise that financially supports Dress for Success Halifax) and continues to move women forward through clothing and community engagement.

-Brenda graduated with distinction from the Canadian Women’s Foundation Leadership Institute at St. Francis Xavier University and is an International Award-Winning Speaker.
+Brenda received the Queen Elizabeth II Jubilee Platinum honor in 2022, and the King Charles III Coronation Medal in 2025.
+She graduated with distinction from the Canadian Women’s Foundation Leadership Institute at St. Francis Xavier University and is an International Award-Winning Speaker.
 She is known for her energy, charisma and high-impact ideas.
 With a clear preference for positivity–she is soft on the people–hard on the issues.
 Brenda forges forward with missions, always keeping the best interest of the organization front of mind.
-She is happily married to her soul-mate, who supports her in all aspects of life, including their 9 children and 14 grandchildren.
+She is happily married to her soul-mate, who supports her in all aspects of life, including their 9 children and 17 grandchildren.